markallen01666/booksBlog/README.md

 Link: https://powerful-harbor-20047.herokuapp.com

-This is a demonstration of a server-based blogging web app that uses Bootstrap, Node, Express, EJS, Express Session, Mongoose and MongoDB Atlas cloud database.
+This is a demonstration of a server-based blogging web app built using Bootstrap, Node, Express, EJS, Express Session, Mongoose and MongoDB Atlas cloud database.
 It demonstrates backend Create/Read manipulation of a MongoDB Atlas database hosted on AWS.
 Node server hosting uses Heroku.

 Additional functionality includes subject and author searches, and user signup, login, and authentication functionality.